alienanietka/awojnar/group/index.md

      Dominika Klag
     </p>
     <p style="font-family: 'Georgia', serif; font-size: 1.1em; color: #555;">
-      <em>BSc Thesis:</em> Concept of Mass in Extensions of General Relativity
+      <em>BSc Thesis:</em> Searching for the Dark Sector of the Universe in Stars
     </p>
     <p style="font-family: 'Georgia', serif; font-size: 1.1em; color: #555;">
       Dominika Klag is a <strong>Bachelor's student</strong> at the <strong>University of Wrocław</strong>, Poland, currently working under the supervision of